 Fastest ever internet speed achieved in Australia

-Australian researchers say they have achieved world’s fastest ever internet speed which would be capable of downloading 1,000 high-definition movies in a split second.
+Australian researchers say they have achieved the world’s fastest ever internet speed which would be capable of downloading 1,000 high-definition movies in a split second.

 Teams from Monash, Swinburne and RMIT universities have successfully tested and recorded a world-record data speed of 44.2 terabits per second (Tbps) from a single light source.